arduino-libraries/ArduinoCloudThing/README.md

 `int encode(uint8_t * data, size_t const size)`

-* **decode** decodes a CBOR buffer received from the cloud and updates writeable propperties accordingly.
+* **decode** decodes a CBOR buffer received from the cloud and updates writeable properties accordingly.
 Also the update callbacks are called, if the value of a property has changed.

 `decode(uint8_t const * const data, size_t const length)`